hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

   min_count: 1                          # Min files required (default: 1)
 ```

 Pointer Syntax: The value must be a string in the format `steps.<StepName>.lines` or `steps.<StepName>.json[.<dot.path>]`.
 The referenced value must resolve to an array.
-Dot-paths do not support wildcards or advanced expressions in v1.1.
+Dot-paths do not support wildcards or advanced expressions.

 ### Output Capture Modes